jawad-rezaei/Grading-System-App/README.md

 # Grading-System-App
-# This small Androind application helps students to calculate their grades by entering the total marks they received in a course.
+# This small Android application helps students to calculate their grades by entering the total marks they received in a course.

 # The XML and Java codes used in this application can be found below.